A warm ‘Welcome Back’ to all our students and families as we start another school year!

 Code of Conduct

 The Code of Conduct is found on the Avon Maitland District School Board web page, http://www.avonmaitlandschools.ca/northeasthope/ under Resources and Information from the Office.
 The information is also included in the Parent/Student Information Booklet coming home this week.
 It is important to us for you to read the document and keep the booklet for handy reference.
 There is a ‘tear-off’ section for each student and parent to sign and return to school after reading the booklet.
 Please return this by September 6th.

 Emergency Contact Information Form

-Please edit where needed and return your child(ren)’s emergency contact form (orange form) by Friday.
+Please edit where needed and return your child(ren)’s emergency contact form (yellow form) by Friday.
 Sept.
-7th.
+6th.
 At a school, it is essential that we have an emergency contact person who is readily available if needed.
 Even though you may be at home most of the time, your child could become ill or injured during a time that you may not be at home.
 We need the name and number of someone you trust to make decisions for the care of your child.
-We ask that if this information changes throughout the year that you please notify the school immediately to be sure our records are accurate.
+We ask that if this information changes throughout the year that you please notify the school office immediately to be sure our records are accurate.